TRI-AMDD/PolyGen/README.md

 cd diffusion1D/model
 pip install -e .
 ```
+The checkpoints of pretrained model at different epochs can be obtained here: [link to checkpoints].
+Please put the checkpoints files under diffusion1D/ckpts/.

 ### Dataset
 Prepare the data used for training in .csv file with two columns, the separation marker is ```"\t"```
 - 1st column: "mol_smiles" (SMILES code for the monomer)